 CREATE A CUSTOM STRATEGY FOR YOUR BUSINESS

-I'll use my professional judgement to tell you what you need - and what you don't - to reach the right people.
+I'll use my professional judgement to tell you what you need (and what you don't) to reach the right people in a way that feels good.

 MAKE SURE YOUR WORDS ARE WORKING